The History of 1 Cockle Shed & The Harvey Family, Old Town, Leigh-On-Sea, Essex

 Drowned Off The Nore

-Richard and Harriet lost their fourth-born child as a baby during the beginning of 1895, and in early 1898 Richard’s mother Emma died aged 74.
-By 1901 Richard had built three cottages called Fairlight, Clifton and Brookfield on Billet Lane, apparently erected overnight to avail Southend Council who were trying to stop the work!
-The family moved into “Fairlight Cottage” where Richard continued to work as a fisherman but was noted as a “worker” this time, whilst his brothers George and Daniel were both fish merchants with their “own account“.
+Richard and Harriet lost their fourth-born child as a baby in early 1895, and in early 1898, Richard’s mother, Emma, died aged 74.
+By 1901, the family had moved to “Fairlight Cottage” on New Road.
+Richard continued to work as a fisherman, though this time he was recorded as a “worker,” while his brothers George and Daniel were both listed as fish merchants with their own accounts.

-This wonderful photograph was taken in 1902 and captures the Leigh fishermen who were members of the “society class” of Old Town Methodist Church.
-Richard HARVEY (age 38) is centre row, third from the left.
+The photograph below was taken in 1902 and captures the Leigh fishermen who were members of the “society class” of Old Town Methodist Church.
+Richard HARVEY, aged 38, is in the centre row, third from the left.

 Leigh’s Suspected Cockles

-Cockles were still causing outbreaks of Typhoid in 1908 and again traced back to Leigh.
-It was well recognised now that Leigh Creek was contaminated with sewage and that the cockles needed to be cooked thoroughly before being sold, so the local Rector and one resident were appointed to ensure that the instructions of the Fishmongers Company were carried out by all cockle sellers lest they lose their livelihoods.
+Cockles were still causing outbreaks of typhoid in 1908, again traced back to Leigh.
+It was now well recognised that Leigh Creek was contaminated with sewage and that the cockles needed to be thoroughly cooked before sale.
+As a result, the local rector and one resident were appointed to ensure that the instructions of the Fishmongers Company were followed by all cockle sellers, lest they lose their livelihoods.

 Leigh cockle-boilers at work.
 The man nearest the window is boiling the cockles, the foreground and other figures are detaching the shells and washing the mollusc in a sieve through three waters.
 The boiling process is useless as a disinfectant.”